InstitutionalGrammar/IG-Book/book-content.md

 <img src="/figures/978-3-030-86372-2.jpg" width="25%">
 </a>

 In addition to the overview of the individual chapters, this page further contains specific resources referenced from the book.
 This includes an overview of [selected figures](book-figures.md) that are reproduced here for better readability (due to layout constraints in the book), as well as an overview of all [institutional statement examples](book-examples.md) encoded in the IG Script syntax introduced in Chapter 7, and applied throughout Chapters 7 and 8.
+Finally, a list of errata of the current edition can be found under [Errata](errata.md).

 A concise overview of the individual chapters is provided below: